kra53n/pymin/README.txt

 pymin - python module information.
-Give information what modules were used and small discription about them.
+Give information what modules were used.